dreth/CodeSnippets/phishing_spammer/readme.md

 It notifies you every 10 requests are made in each process.

 It's pretty simple but I found it kinda fun to do at 2am

+Partly inspired by this repo: https://github.com/DanielBence/trolling-scammers, where I also took the name list from!